 Administrative & Support Review

-The UAF Administrative & Support (A&S) Overview and Analysis has been updated for spring 2008-2015.
-This update includes staffing trends and analysis by job group and by organizational area.
+This report includes staffing trends and analysis by job group and by organizational area; updates for Spring 2016 and 2017 provide an institutional overview.
 Detailed and interactive information for individual units, including FTE numbers and funding, can be explored using the Admin & Support Data Tool.

 In April 2010, executive leadership identified the need to conduct a review of the university's academic, research and A/S functions, in part to help inform future budget allocations.
 A committee was appointed to oversee the project and membership included representatives from academic, research, CRCD, and administrative support functions.
 The committee was supported by staff from the Administrative Services division.

 The committee was charged with three primary goals:

 1. Develop a mechanism to inventory UAF's administrative and support capacity that is robust enough to provide insight, but simple enough to replicate on an annual basis.
 Measures include: a) current funding and staffing levels, b) trend information, and c) key indicators and benchmarks.

 2. Develop criteria for rating importance, efficiency, and effectiveness among functions.
 These criteria will consider operational effectiveness in light of organization risk, compliance and safety concerns.

 3. Identify common processes to streamline.
 Key processes have been identified that, when streamlined, can improve overall administrative effectiveness.
 To date major efforts are focused on grant award set-up, employee recruitment, procurement and travel processes.
 Achieving and documenting measurable costs savings or performance improvements is key to success in these areas.